Nassos Kedrakas

 Athanasios (Nassos) Kedrakas (Νάσος Κεδράκας; November 21, 1915 – August 25, 1981) was a Greek actor.

 Biography

 Kedrakas studied at the National Theatre School, where he enrolled into law school at the University of Athens in 1942.
-During the 1940s, he was active in a climactic company of Enomenon kallitechnon (United Playwrights) in which took part as in actor which he took part even in the resistance.
+During the 1940s, he was active in a climactic company of Enomenon kallitechnon (United Playwrights) and in the Greek Resistance.
 He played several times at the National Theatre.
 Characteristically he was a role in the movie I degyni na fovitai ton andra in which he played as Mike, the drugstore friend Giorgos Konstantinou.
 He died on August 25, 1981 at the age of 66 from cardiac arrest.